terizx/cv_final/README.md

 The pipeline consists of 5 main stages:

-1.  **Pre-processing:** Computes the brightness gain between overlapping images and applies exposure compensation.
+1.  **Pre-processing:** Computes the global brightness gain based on the whole-image mean and applies exposure compensation to normalize lighting.
 2.  **Feature Matching:** Extracts SIFT keypoints and matches them using KNN (k=2) with Lowe's Ratio Test.
 The system generates visualization images (green lines for inliers) for verification.
 3.  **Homography:** Calculates the transformation matrix using RANSAC to align the Left and Right images to the Middle plane.
 4.  **Warping & Blending:** Warps images to a common coordinate system and blends them using a **Distance Weight Map**, where pixels closer to the center have higher opacity.